-In May of this year, PRI will co-organise the 2018 World Congress on Justice for Children, which will take place at the UNESCO House in Paris.
+In May 2018, PRI will co-organise the 2018 World Congress on Justice for Children, which will take place at the UNESCO House in Paris.

-The Congress will address three major issues, which are: the global trend towards children’s involvement in violent extremism and possible responses; the need for more effective ways to reduce juvenile offending and recidivism; and how to improve protection mechanisms for vulnerable children, including early prevention.
+The Congress, on 28-30 May 2018, will address three major issues, which are: the global trend towards children’s involvement in violent extremism and possible responses; the need for more effective ways to reduce juvenile offending and recidivism; and how to improve protection mechanisms for vulnerable children, including early prevention.
 The Congress aims to bring together professionals and stakeholders from around the world to share perspectives on youth and family justice and the prevention of offending and violent extremism.

 There is a call for proposals to organise a workshop or contribute a paper to a workshop; workshops will take place on Tuesday 29 May 2018.
 Those who wish to submit a proposal to the Congress organisers can find more information, guidance notes and an application form here.
 Completed applications must be received no later than Friday 26 January 2018.